Squid-oid/cva_risk_management_thesis/README.md

 Autoencoder is an offshoot folder where we put together an autoencoder to test on.
 If you want to use an aute-encoder you first train it there hthen move it to PPO where the environment pulls it in to use.

 The resulting thesis is available at:  http://lup.lub.lu.se/student-papers/record/9197473

+Feel free to reach out to me at osc16kar@gmail.com if you have any questions about the project.